mkiang/opioid_trends/README.md

 Introduction
 ============

-Reproducible code for our paper ["Trends in Black and White Opioid Mortality in the United States, 1979-2015"](https://journals.lww.com/epidem/Abstract/publishahead/Trends_in_Black_and_White_Opioid_Mortality_in_the.98701.aspx), which uses multiple cause of death data to examine racial differences in opioid mortality over time.
+Reproducible code for our paper ["Trends in Black and White Opioid Mortality in the United States, 1979-2015"](https://journals.lww.com/epidem/Fulltext/2018/09000/Trends_in_Black_and_White_Opioid_Mortality_in_the.16.aspx) [(PDF)](./assets/opioid_trends_paper.pdf), which uses multiple cause of death data to examine racial differences in opioid mortality over time.
 The full citation is:

 > Alexander MJ, Kiang MV, Barbieri M. Trends in Black and White Opioid Mortality in the United States, 1979–2015.
-Epidemiology \[Internet\].
-9000; Publish Ahead of Print.
-Available from: <https://journals.lww.com/epidem/Fulltext/publishahead/Trends_in_Black_and_White_Opioid_Mortality_in_the.98701.aspx>
+Epidemiology.
+September 2018.
+Volume 29, Issue 5, p 707-715. doi: 10.1097/EDE.0000000000000858.
+Available from: <https://journals.lww.com/epidem/Fulltext/2018/09000/Trends_in_Black_and_White_Opioid_Mortality_in_the.16.aspx>

 Issues
 ------